Are you a programmer, engineer, scientist, or have an otherwise technical job that 95% of people don’t understand?

 Doing this can lead to people distrusting your ideas and impeding your career growth.
 It creates distance between you and your peers/customers.
 Plus, people just generally stop listening to you.

 I speak from personal experience on this.
-As a guy with a Computer Science and Economics degree, I’m prone to bombarding people with unnecessary technical details.
+As a guy with a Computer Science and Economics degree, I used to bombard people with unnecessary technical details.

 There is a very easy and effective way around this bad habit, though.

 It doesn’t come from a psychologist or a public speaking coach.
 It comes from Michelin star-winning chef Daniel Patterson.

 The Simple Genius of a Bowl of Grits